Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Mean chiral displacement

-Here we discuss in more detail the single particle and the many-body polarization.
-First, we present results for the non-interacting SSH model, and then discuss the doublonic and trionic many-body polarizations.
+Here we discuss in more detail the single particle and the many-body MCD.
+First, we present results for the non-interacting SSH model, and then discuss the doublonic and trionic many-body MCD.

 When a single particle is injected in the lattice, the interactions play no role and the underlying lattice Hamiltonian reduces simply to the non-interacting spinless SSH model~\cite{Su1979}.
 The lattice is bipartite, each unit cell contains two sites, labeled $A$ and $B$, and the chiral operator is $\Gamma=\sigma^z$ within the site basis.